Making indigenous drums

 Our Wellbriety Wednesday classes provide tools and support to help our relatives begin to heal, recognize, and gain culturally centered, healthy ways to address trauma.
 This program focuses on interweaving traditional ceremony, teachings, and protocols as a framework for wellness.
 We use Mending Broken Hearts, Medicine Wheel 12 Step, and Warrior Down curriculums to do this challenging work.

-Twelve-step modalities are good on their own but often do not engage indigenous people due to the overly religious connotations.
+Twelve-step modalities are good on their own but often do not engage Indigenous people due to the overly religious connotations.
 However, Wellbriety looks at this in an Indigenous holistic approach, allowing for individual beliefs and culture to be a framework for wellness.
 We do this work so that, seven generations from now, our children will not have to suffer like many of us have and continue to do.

 Unkitawa Self-Help Groups